 MAJOR SAMUEL RINGGOLD was the eldest son of General Samuel Ringgold, formerly United States' senator from Maryland.
 His mother was daughter of General John Cadwalader, endeared to the citizens of Philadelphia for his patriotic services in the revolution.
-The major was born in the year 1800, at Front Park, near Hagerstown.
-Washington county, Maryland.
-In 1814, he entered the military academy at West Point, and after remaining there four vears, and performing its laborious requirements with promptness and success, he graduated [1818] with distinction, at the head of his class.
+The major was born in the year 1800, at Front Park, near Hagerstown, Washington county, Maryland.
+In 1814, he entered the military academy at West Point, and after remaining there four years, and performing its laborious requirements with promptness and success, he graduated [1818] with distinction, at the head of his class.
 But not satisfied with his proficiency in military matters, he determined to visit the various professional schools of Europe, so that nothing of a theoretical nature might be wanting to complete his education.
 He entered the Polytechnique, and afterwards the military institution at Woolwich, perfecting himself in the science of artillery.
 Returning to his country, he laid before government the result of his arduous researches, pressing the importance of an efficient organization of artillery to complete our military establishment.
-Although neglected by the department, and discountenanced by the public, yet such was his untiring perseverance, that he was at length partially successful, and saw added to the national army a branch of flying artillery, which, during the whole of our war with Mexico, has proven the bulwark of success.
+Although neglected by the department, and discountenanced by the public, yet such was his untiring perseverance. that he was at length partially successful, and saw added to the national army a branch of flying artillery, which, during the whole of our war with Mexico, has proven the bulwark of success.

 Ringgold first entered the army as lieutenant, and being recommended by General Scott, he was received as aid-de-camp into that officer's staff.
 After improving rapidly in this capacity, he commenced service, as brevet lieutenant of the 1st regiment.
 In July 1822, he was promoted as first lieutenant; in which capacity he occupied Fort Moultrie, South Carolina, until the settlement of the nullification difficulties in 1833.
-Next year he received the brevet rank of captain, dating from May 8th, 1832.
-The full rank of captain, with command of a company in the 3d artillery, was given to him in 1836.
+Next year he received the brevet (174)